ai-santos/Justice_For_Us/README.md

 Description & Motivation:

 I noticed a lot of my friends in the activist community have been using social media for purposes like exchanging resources, connecting through events, and keeping informed about direct action work.
 Recently, a few people in the activist community have had their posts removed, and their profile information shared with government agencies without permission.
+I decided to create a social network app that is built by a community member for the community.
+The main motivation for Justice_For_Us is to build solidarity, connection, and share resources amongst activists from various backgrounds.

 How to Fire Up the Project:
 1. Fork a copy of Justice_For_Us on your github.